-(i) GPA of 3.00 - 3.29

-(Lower Division)

-- (ii) At least grade C for all the course units whose credits will add up to at least 106 - (iii) Completion of the Degree Programme within four years
+- (i) GPA of 3.00 3.29 - (Lower Division) - (ii) At least grade C for all the course units whose credits will add up to at least 106 - (iii) Completion of the Degree Programme within four years

-Award of honours will be decided by the Board of Examiners using the above criteria as guidelines
+Award of classes will be decided by the Board of Examiners using the above criteria as guidelines

-18. REQUIREMENTS TO PASS THE SPECIAL DEGREE
+18. REQUIREMENTS TO PASS THE B.Sc.
+Hons.
+DEGREE